 What to Use Microwave Dried Mint In

-I enjoy using my mint dried in the microwave as a festive topper for microwave mulled wine, in this easy microwave peppermint bark, and as a seasoning in Indian cuisine, like the Tandoori Tofu in our best Indian air fryer recipes.
+I enjoy using my mint dried in the microwave as a festive topper for microwave mulled wine, in this easy microwave peppermint bark, and as a seasoning in Indian cuisine, like the Tandoori Tofu in my best Indian air fryer recipes.

 Recipe FAQs